Bangladesh–Pakistan Confederation: After the independence of Bangladesh

-In 1975, after the assassination of Sheikh Mujibur Rahman in 15 August, Khondaker Mostaq Ahmad assumed power.
+In 1975, after the assassination of Sheikh Mujibur Rahman on 15 August, Khondaker Mostaq Ahmad assumed power.
 As the new president, he tried to normalise Bangladesh's relations with Pakistan.
 At the time, there were rumours that a confederation between Bangladesh and Pakistan might be formed.
-On 18 August 1975, Samar Sen, Indian High Commissioner to Bangladesh, was reported to read out to the new president the contents of a slip of paper in his possession, which stated: "If the name of the People's Republic of Bangladesh is changed and a confederation is made with any country, then under the valid treaty, the Indian Army will take appropriate action.
-But if you refrain from changing the name and the idea of a so-called confederation, India will consider whatever happens from 15 August onwards as Bangladesh’s internal matter."
+On 18 August 1975, Samar Sen, Indian High Commissioner to Bangladesh, was reported to read out to the new president the contents of a slip of paper in his possession, which stated, "If the name of the People's Republic of Bangladesh is changed and a confederation is made with any country, then under the valid treaty, the Indian Army will take appropriate action.
+But if you refrain from changing the name and the idea of a so-called confederation, India will consider whatever happens from 15 August onwards as Bangladesh's internal matter."
 On hearing this, Mostaq became dejected.
-After meeting Sen, Mostaq announced, against the formation of a confederation, that no changes would be made to government laws, policies, or activities.
+After meeting with Sen, Mostaq announced, against the formation of a confederation, that no changes would be made to government laws, policies, or activities.
 After Ziaur Rahman became Bangladesh's army chief in 1975, a group continued to pressure him to implement the confederation.
-During President Abu Sadat Mohammad Sayem's tenure in 1976, the then Air Force chief Muhammad Ghulam Tawab and workers of Jamaat-e-Islami East Pakistan organised rallies and protests in support of the demand allegedly.
-In the context of improved relations between the two countries, in 2025 Pakistani journalist and political analyst Javed Rana presented a blueprint at Islamabad's Quaid-i-Azam University for implementing a confederation between Bangladesh and Pakistan with the aim of building resistance against India. in the same year, Abdul Qayyum, a politician of the Pakistan Muslim League (N), proposed forming a confederation between Pakistan and Bangladesh for economic improvement, where Bangladesh could receive military assistance from Pakistan and Pakistan could receive trade assistance from Bangladesh.
+During President Abu Sadat Mohammad Sayem's tenure in 1976, the then Air Force chief Muhammad Ghulam Tawab and workers of Jamaat-e-Islami East Pakistan organised rallies and protests in support of the demand, allegedly.
+During his state visit to Pakistan in 1977, when Pakistan's Chief Martial Law Administrator Zia-ul-Haq asked about the possibility of forming the confederation, Ziaur Rahman, who was the then Bangladeshi president, indirectly rejected the proposal by referring to his country's sovereignty, independence, and the principle of non-interference in internal affairs in state relations.

+In the context of improved relations between the two countries, in 2025 Pakistani journalist and political analyst Javed Rana presented a blueprint at Islamabad's Quaid-i-Azam University for implementing a confederation between Bangladesh and Pakistan with the aim of building resistance against India.
+In the same year, Abdul Qayyum, a politician of the Pakistan Muslim League (N), proposed forming a confederation between Pakistan and Bangladesh for economic improvement, where Bangladesh could receive military assistance from Pakistan and Pakistan could receive trade assistance from Bangladesh.
+According to the analysis of Syed Rizwan Haider Bukhari, a political science professor at Islamia College University, in a journal article published in 2026, the formation of a confederation between the two countries is practically unrealistic due to several identified factors.